 - b.
 Matlacha Pass Aquatic Preserve, and - c.
-Pine Island Sound Aquatic Preserve; plus - (2) All wetlands, as defined in article IV of chapter 14 of this code, that adjoin any portion of these aquatic preserves; plus - (3) All bays, lagoons, creeks, and other waterways that adjoin any portion of these aquatic preserves, but excluding man-made canals.
+Pine Island Sound Aquatic Preserve; plus - (2) All wetlands, as defined in article IV of chapter 14 of this code, that adjoin any portion of these aquatic preserves; plus - (3) All natural tributaries, including bays, lagoons, and creeks, that adjoin any portion of these aquatic preserves, but excluding man-made canals.

-For the purpose of this definition, any portion of a wetland or natural tributary lying farther than 1⁄2 mile from the nearest point in an aquatic preserve will not be deemed to be an associated wetland or natural tributary.
+For the purpose of this definition, any portion of a wetland or natural tributary lying farther than 1⁄2 mile from the nearest edge of an aquatic preserve will not be deemed to be an associated wetland or natural tributary.